priyanshu938/terminal-chatbot/README.md

-Here is a complete, ready-to-use README.md file for your project.
-Just copy–paste into README.md and you’re done.

-⸻

 📟 Jarvis – AI Terminal Chatbot

 A terminal-based AI assistant powered by Groq’s Llama 3.3 models with automatic real-time web search using the Tavily API.